Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 We tend to automatically listen to this instruction and eat - and often, eating does actually make us feel better.
 It can settle us and soothe distressing emotions.

 There's nothing wrong with this - sometimes, only food will do.
-But, sometimes you may benefit from strategies to identify, express and manage your emotions, rather than dull them with food.
+But sometimes you may benefit from strategies to identify, express and manage your emotions, rather than dull them with food.

 Get in touch with your emotions

-When you start to understand where your emotions are coming from, you can start to have a new conversation with yourself when you overeat.
+When you start to understand where your emotions are coming from, you can begin to have a new conversation with yourself when you overeat.
 Rather than saying unhelpful things like "I'm greedy" or "I'm out of control", you can figure out the deeper reason.

-For example, "I'm eating because I feel betrayed that my friend shared private information about me" or "I'm eating because I'm cross with myself for not finishing my work".
+For example, "I'm eating because I feel betrayed that my friend shared private information about me", or "I'm eating because I'm cross with myself for not finishing my work".

 Once you’ve identified the real story behind the impulse to eat, what’s next?
-If someone else is causing your emotions, you may be able express your feelings to them.
+If someone else is causing your emotions, you may be able to express your feelings to them.

 Sometimes this isn't possible though.
 For example, telling an unfair boss what you really think of them when they expect you to work overtime yet again might not be the best idea!